-1. Length of ownership
+1,69 Length of ownership

-How long have you owned the property?
-4years 6months
+How long have you owned the propert How long have you owned the property?

 2. Council tax

-Which Council Tax band is your property in?
-(Please circle)
+Which Council Tax band is your proper ty in?
+(Please tick one) E

-A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?
 (Please tick all that apply)

-● Garage ✓
+Garage \boxtimes

 Allocated parking space

-● Driveway ✓
+Driveway

 Shared parking

 On street

 Resident permit

 Metered parking

-Other (please specify):
+• Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes / No / Den't know desirable to preserve or enhance)?
+Is your property in a designated Consespecial architectural or historical interestappearance of which it is desirable to est, the character or ☐ Yes ☑ No ☐ Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Yes / No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / Ne b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (with approximate dates when the work was completed): New double glazed windows throughout the property.
-New French door in rear lounge, front bedroom window & gable ends.
-New oak back door.
-New glass ballastrade decking area.
-New internal door handles throughout.
-All work circa August 2020 New cladding on surrounding the Please give any guarantees which you received for this work to your solicitor or e estate agent.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ⊠ Yes □ No If you have answered yes, please describe below the changes which you have made: Conservatory replaced to the rear of the building & double garage added to the left side of the building (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ⊠ Yes □ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ⊠ Yes □ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ⊠ Yes □ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☑ No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Windows & doors replaced with new double glazed windows - o 20years ago Replacement composite front door - May 2021 olicitor or estate